 Duhigg calls this need for decisiveness cognitive closure.
 It’s a good trait to have when it keeps you from constantly weighing decisions, but not so great when you pick one just for the sake of being productive, he writes.

 Unlike cognitive closure, my lack of motivation at lunch had nothing to do with personality.
 Duhigg writes that scientists see motivation as a skill.
-That means even when you don’t feel like getting things done, you can get back on track with sheer will.
-But the trick is that motivation has to be practiced in a specific way, he writes.
+That means even when you don’t feel like getting things done, you can get back on track through sheer will.
+But the trick is that motivation has to be practiced in a specific way.
 To fully tap in, you have to feel like you’re calling the shots.

-One of the places I get to exercise this kind control is in GarageBand or Logic Pro X, the new-and-improved version with a bigger sound library.
+One of the places I get to exercise this kind of control is in GarageBand or Logic Pro X, the new and improved version with a bigger sound library.
 You can come up with a soothing melody and then layer it with a squeaky analog sound that probably breaks all of the rules of composition.
 But in those moments, if it feels right, it’s right.

 Suddenly it all clicked for me.

-By the time noon rolled around on Day 10 of my challenge, I was no longer sinking into my chair for the regular what-should-I-do-today brainstorm.
+By the time noon rolled around on day 10 of my challenge, I was no longer sinking into my chair for the regular what-should-I-do-today brainstorm.
 Instead, I raced over to pick up some pages from the printer.
-The sheets are lined with tiny pianos, all of them dotted on various keys that make up the basic chords I wanted to learn.
+The sheets were lined with tiny pianos, all of them dotted on various keys that made up the basic chords I wanted to learn.

-I walk down to the office parking lot and lift a huge keyboard from the trunk of my car—the same Casio keyboard I used as a kid before I got bored with my lessons.
-I set it down next to a shady tree and attempt to resume my failed piano education from a decade and a half earlier.
+I walked down to the office parking lot and lifted a huge keyboard from the trunk of my car—the same Casio keyboard I used as a kid before I got bored with my lessons.
+I set it down next to a shady tree and attempted to resume my failed piano education from a decade and a half earlier.